Madama Butterfly

 Madama Butterfly has two uncles: The drunkard Yakusidè (More about him here), and Bonzo a Buddhist monk and the religious head of the clan.

 Cio-Cio-San sings a short arioso telling Pinkerton that she went down to the mission, and officially changed her religion from Buddist to Christan.
-An enormous step for a fifteen years old girl at the beginning of 1900.
+An enormous step for a fifteen-year-old girl at the beginning of 1900.
 Something that again Pinkerton doesn’t understand at all.

 During the very short wedding ceremony, we hear a Japanese Gong accompanying the Imperial Commissioner.